+What is the lab doing to help the parking situation?
 Earlier this year, the lab organized a working group to develop and evaluate additional parking considerations.
 The team is currently proposing to construct a new parking area just north of the A0 lot and overhauling the area around reflecting pond to allow for paved, angled parking.
 Funding for this project has not yet been approved.
-In the interim, the lab is currently piloting a fixed route shuttle schedule with frequent stops at remote lot parking areas, especially during times of higher parking traffic.
-The current schedule of the fixed route can be found here: Fixed Route Shuttle Schedule

-- What will traffic pattern look like around WH during IERC construction?
+- What will the traffic pattern look like around WH during IERC construction?

 - What were the alternatives considered?